mpzarde/java-trie/readme.txt

 sensitivity to the searches (might be something I make optional at some point).

-I'm including an IntelliJ IDEA project if you'd like to play with these classes (run the TrieRunner.main method after you compile) but you should be able to incorporate these with ease into your project by copying into your project source and modifying package declarations accordingly.
+I'm including an IntelliJ IDEA project if you'd like to play with these classes (run the com.truecool.trie.TrieRunner.main method after you compile) but you should be able to incorporate these with ease into your project by copying into your project source and modifying package declarations accordingly.